GatherSpot/prd/template/5-mvp.md

 4. **User story for all users:**
     - "As a user, I want to be able to privately contact any organizer or participant so that I can express my questions or concerns comfortably."

-5. **User story for IOS users:**
+5. **User story for iOS users:**
-    - “As the owner of an IOS device, I still want to be able to use the app so that I can also benefit from the app features”
+    - “As the owner of an iOS device, I want to be able to use the app so that I can also benefit from the app features.”

 ## Success Criteria
 The success of the MVP for the event application will be evaluated based on several key metrics and qualitative assessments specific to the event management and participation context: